knochenhans/modarchive-random-player/Readme.md

 ## Features

 - Play, pause, and stop downloaded module files.
-- Load random module files from *The Mod Archive* or member favourites.
+- Load random module files from *The Mod Archive*, member favourites or by author.
 - Display the current module name with a link to its page on *The Mod Archive*.
 - Display module meta data.
 - System tray notifications for the currently playing module.